scipionesarlo/rhtmlPictographs/README.md

 `gulp serve`

 This should load a browser window, where a list of links to examples will be displayed.
 Choose an example or add another example to [R file](src/R/index.html).
-When changes to the [widget definition](src/scripts/CroppedImage.coffee) or any other file are saved, the browser will automatically reload.
+When changes to the [widget definition](src/scripts/rhtmlPictographs.coffee) or any other file are saved, the browser will automatically reload.

-# To test locally in r context
+# To install in R

 Prerequisite: `gulp build`